 Do Pros Use Tee With Irons?
 (Explained)

+Yes.
 While not all golf professionals will use a tee with an iron, most will.
 When they are on short par 3 holes, and they are going to start with a three-iron club, most will use a tee from the initial drive location without a tee.
-However, a tee will help them get more lift on the ball, assist with getting an accurate shot, as well as distance overall.
+However, a tee will help them get more lift on the ball, and assist with getting an accurate shot, as well as distance overall.

 What Golf Tees Do Most Professionals Use?